Resources

 Prevent Coalition has a vision of a healthy, thriving community free of the effects of substance misuse.
 To achieve such a mission, it takes the individual actions of community members.
 Our role as a community coalition is to educate and empower community volunteers to get involved.

-The 2022-23 Washington State Legislative Session has begun.
-Below is a list of policy priorities provided by WASAVP (Washington Association for Substance misuse And Violence Prevention).
+The 2025 Washington State Legislative Session has begun.
+Below is a list of policy priorities that we support:

 Previous Advocacy Efforts